What's happenning on Nathalie's tango scene at a glance.

 Proceed onto the dance floor cautiously

 Dancers on the dance floor always have the right of way.
 Never walk across the dance floor while other people are dancing.
+Leaders ideally you cabaceo the leader you would like to go in front of and make sure he has seen you.

 Respect the line of dance